North Central Bus Rapid Transit (BRT) improvements

 Short-term improvement projects

-- Tender and award construction contract: Spring 2023
+- Tender and award construction contract: Winter 2023

 Please note: Construction activities are dependent on several factors.
 Timelines could change due to inclement weather, underground conditions and/or other unexpected circumstances.
 Schedule updates will be provided regularly.